kloudlite/kloudlite/README.md

 - [Discord](https://discord.com/invite/m5tYzQfcG8): Click [here](https://discord.com/invite/m5tYzQfcG8) to join.
 You can ask question to our maintainers and to the rich and active community.
 - [Write to us](https://kloudlite.io/contact-us)

-## Roadmap
-The Kloudlite product roadmap can be found [here](https://github.com/orgs/kloudlite/projects/18).

 ## Security

 ### Reporting Security Vulnerabilities